AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/06_BitLocker_Deployment_Intune.md

-# 🔐 06_BitLocker_Deployment_Intune.md
+# 🔐 06 - BitLocker Deployment via Microsoft Intune

-## 🌟 Objective
+## 🎯 Objective

-Establish a professional-grade deployment of BitLocker via Microsoft Intune to ensure enterprise-grade security, compliance, and operational reliability across Windows devices.
+Establish a professional and secure deployment of BitLocker encryption across Windows devices using Microsoft Intune.
+This ensures enterprise-grade data protection, compliance with security standards, and operational reliability for both Azure AD joined and Hybrid-joined devices.

+---

+## Introduction

+BitLocker is a critical technology for protecting data at rest on Windows devices through full disk encryption.
+Deploying BitLocker via Intune allows centralized management and enforcement of encryption policies.
+This guide details the step-by-step process to create, test, and assign BitLocker policies, ensuring a smooth and controlled rollout in your organization.

 ---